MGuard0303/DiCleave/README.md

 We provide a simple example to give an intuitive explanation.

 The dataset we use in this example is stored in `./example`.
+This dataset consists of 7 columns.
+The description of this dataset is shown below.
+- **name**: ID of each cleavage pattern entity (used as index column in our example).
+- **sequence**: Full-length pre-miRNA sequence of cleavage pattern.
+- **dot_bracket**: Dot-bracket secondary structure of pre-miRNA.
+- **cleavage_window**: Sequence of cleavage pattern.
+- **window_dot_cleavage**: Dot-bracket secondary structure of cleavage pattern.
+- **cleavage_window_comp**: Complementary sequence of cleavage pattern.
+- **label**: Label indicates whether a cleavage pattern contains a cleavage site in its middle.

-In this dataset, the full-length secondary structure sequence, cleavage pattern sequence, complementary sequence and cleavage pattern secondary structure are located in the 3rd column, the 4th column, the 6th column and the 5th column, respectively.
-Therefore, the `--data_index` parameter should be 2354 (Index of Python starts from 0).
+As we can see, the full-length secondary structure sequence, cleavage pattern sequence, complementary sequence and cleavage pattern secondary structure are located in the 3rd, the 4th, the 6th and the 5th column, respectively.
+Therefore, the `--data_index` parameter should be 2354 ("name" is used as index column, and index of Python starts from 0).

 We use the multiple classification mode of DiCleave: